History: First Issued: September 6, 2011. Last Revised: November 22, 2019.

 3. FACULTY HEARING PANEL SELECTION

-If a faculty member requests a hearing pursuant to Section 603 of the Code, the Provost shall forward a copy of the specifications for discharge or other serious sanctions (i.e. suspension or demotion in rank) to the Chair of the Faculty with a request that a 603 Faculty Hearing Panel (“Hearing Panel”) be selected to hear the case.
+If a faculty member requests a hearing pursuant to Section 603 of the Code, the Executive Vice Chancellor and Provost shall forward a copy of the specifications for discharge or other serious sanctions (i.e. suspension or demotion in rank) to the Chair of the Faculty with a request that a 603 Faculty Hearing Panel (“Hearing Panel”) be selected to hear the case.

 3.1 Selection of Hearing Panel Members